 What is a peptic ulcer?

-"Peptic" has to do with digestion.
+"Peptic" has to do with digestion related to pepsin and acid.
 An ulcer is a sore.
 So a peptic ulcer is a sore in the lining of your stomach or the first part of your small intestine (an area called the duodenum).
 Peptic ulcers in your stomach are called gastric ulcers.
 Ulcers in the first part of the small intestine are called duodenal ulcers.

 Infection with bacteria called Helicobacter pylori Helicobacter pylori Infection Helicobacter pylori infection is a bacterial infection that causes inflammation of your stomach lining and ulcers (sores) in your stomach or intestine.
 It's often shortened to H. pylori... read more or taking NSAIDs (pain medicine such as aspirin or ibuprofen) can damage your defenses against stomach acid